-Silver has maintained a steady demand in the market as the most affordable member of the precious white metals group.
-Silver jewelry, including sterling silver jewelry, accounts for about one-fifth of the total demand for metal worldwide.
+Sterling silver jewelry has maintained a steady demand in the market as the most affordable member of the precious white metals group.
+Silver jewelry, including Far Fetched Jewelry, accounts for about one-fifth of the total demand for metal worldwide.

 According to analysts, silver has always had high demand, and being a less expensive metal; it witnessed a significant increase in countries like Australia in 2021 as a result of many manufacturers shifting to on-shore production to help offset the global shipping challenges that have plagued the world since the outbreak of COVID-19.

 From a jewelry standpoint, customers in Western markets are less affected by price variations in silver, especially when placed beside more expensive metals like gold.

 Silver jewelry’s price points function well in an online environment, and therefore, the change to e-commerce is seen as favorable by manufacturers in the post-COVID world.
 In addition, recent financial reports revealed by Pandora, the world’s largest jewelry producer by volume, have already indicated robust customer demand for silver jewelry.

 Pandora’s signature metal is 925 sterling silver, which the company uses generously over the year.
 It’s been reported that Pandora used about 340 tons of it across all of its product lines.

 Pandora recently raised its year-end projection, citing positive financial performance and a strong recovery in the United States, also the world’s largest market for sterling silver jewelry.
 Compared to 2020, the Western market’s silver and other metals jewelry sector has shown double-digit gains in sales dollars monthly, starting January.